This site presents a reference view of an IDDAS-compatible implementation.

 If R = 0, no allocation occurs.

-The distribution pool (D) is the portion of qualifying revenue made available for participant allocation.
+A commission pool is an implementation- or contract-defined portion of qualifying revenue made available for allocation to contributors.

 A Brand is the entity responsible for a deployment within IDDAS.